StellaContrail/design-patterns/README.md

 <h2>Abstract</h2>
 Design pattern can be used to solve common problems.
-They are like a conceptual solutions, therefore are called "Patterns".
+They are like conceptual solutions, therefore are called "Patterns".
 <br><br>
 The Design Patterns are written in C++ in this repository.
-There of course is a plan to accommodate ones written in different languages.
+There, of course, is a plan to accommodate ones written in different languages.

 <h2>Language</h2>
 <ul>